ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`1`|"Forbid"|The user cannot change owner of a Content item|

-## Content Type Group Limitation
+## Content type Group Limitation

-The Content Type Group (`UserGroup`) Limitation specifies that only Users with at least one common *direct* User Group with the owner of content get the selected access right.
+The content type Group (`UserGroup`) Limitation specifies that only Users with at least one common *direct* User Group with the owner of content get the selected access right.

 ### Possible values